 2 hrs from Tokyo

 Mt.
-Naeba in Niigata Prefecture is tucked deep in the mountains and offers some really wonderful powder.
-The Naeba area includes nearby Kagura Ski Resort, linked by a 5.5 kilometer gondola.
-The best powder is to be had at Kagura, due to its higher elevation.
+Naeba in Niigata Prefecture is tucked deep in the mountains and offers some really wonderful powder and night skiing.
+The Naeba area includes nearby Kagura Ski Resort, linked by the 5.5-kilometer Dragondola, the longest gondola in Japan.
+The best powder is to be had at Kagura due to its higher elevation.

 While we’re talking about Naeba, GALA Yuzawa is not even 20 km away — and makes for a super easy, affordable day trip from Tokyo.